ktalexcheng/driverapp_api/README.md

-# DriverApp API
+# TrailBrake API

 ## Description

-DriverApp API is an API for creating and retrieving ride data for the DriverApp mobile application.
+TrailBrake API is an API for creating and retrieving ride data for the TrailBrake mobile application.

 ## Usage